 What is Historic About Hamburg?

-In just a few square blocks in the southwest quadrant of town, there were once over a dozen substantial industries—foundries, plants and mills – that employed thousands of people.
-Hamburg, at some time in the past, was reputed to have had more jobs per capita than any other town in the country.
+In just a few square blocks in the southwest quadrant of town, there once were over a dozen substantial industries – foundries, plants and mills – that employed thousands of people.
+Hamburg at some time in the past was reputed to have had more jobs per capita than any other town in the country.
 With the building of the tuberculosis sanatorium east of town in 1914, that could very well have been so.
 As the canal faded into history, the railroads grew, and trucking came into its own.
 Hamburg was always at the crossroads.

-Hamburg’s industries manufactured canal boats, carriages, furniture, trucks and fire engines, iron stoves, bricks, brooms, silk goods, knitted garments, ice cream, iron and steel castings, batteries, and plows.
+Hamburg industries manufactured canal boats, carriages, furniture, trucks and fire engines, iron stoves, bricks, brooms, silk goods, knitted garments, ice cream, iron and steel castings, boilers, batteries, and plows.
 Many of these products were shipped all over the world.
 Our foundries, factories and mills contributed greatly to the war effort in both world wars, and to the national economy in peacetime.

-Some of the businesses, and many of the commercial enterprises too, were family owned for several generations.
+For almost a century, including through the Great Depression, the industries thrived, employed, produced.
+This was due to insight and good planning on the part of the people who ran those industries, and to the fine work ethic of those who worked for them.
+Some of the industries, and many of the commercial enterprises too, were family-owned for several generations.
 Each one had a purpose, filled a niche.
-At any rate, the jobs were here, and people in the Hamburg area went to work, often only a few blocks from home, often at the same place their parents had worked.
+At any rate, the jobs were here and people in the Hamburg area went to work, often only a few blocks from home, often at the same place their parents had worked.

 The air was stained by smoke from stacks and trains, and tainted by lead fumes.
 But people could always find jobs, close enough to be able to walk home for lunch.
 The lines at the banks on payday were long.
 The smokestacks, the factory whistles, the regular paychecks, they were part of our history.